+Another important thing to understand from the get-go is the difference between investing in stocks of a single company vs a fund.
 When money is invested in a fund, it is not concentrated in one financial product.
 It is spread across various types of securities.
-However, when money is invested in share market investment companies, the risk is not always diversified.
+However, when money is invested in the shares of a company, the risk is not always diversified.

-A vital question to ask yourself is: if all this money goes bust, will I have enough left to meet my needs?
+Before you invest, you should ask yourself what would you do if all this money went bust due to a market crash.
+Would you have enough left to meet my needs?
 What would happen if this turns to zero?
-Will I be okay?
+Would you be okay?

 The most common share market investment tip is to steer clear of using your retirement savings to fund any share market investments.
 Money that has been saved for funding years post-retirement must be put in an account that gives tax advantages in the long term, such as the National Pension Schemes.